Pacific Box Score

 Lindell sent a fly ball to left field deep enough to plate Johnson, and the ‘Cats regained the lead in the sixth, 3-2.
 Haddeland backed up the run with a shutdown seventh inning, cutting down Corban’s five six, and seven hitters in order.

-Linfield held onto the 5-2 lead, with Joseph Stevick (Soph., Bremerton, Wash.) pitching a scoreless ninth to earn his first save of the year.
+Linfield held onto the 5-2 lead, with Joseph Stevick (Jr., Bremerton, Wash.) pitching a scoreless ninth to earn his first save of the year.

 Game 2: Linfield 4, Pacific 0

-Tim Wilson (Jr., Redmond, Wash.) tripled twice and singled and the Wildcats’ pitching staff took care of the rest as Linfield cruised to the shutout in the nightcap.
+Tim Wilson tripled twice and singled and the Wildcats’ pitching staff took care of the rest as Linfield cruised to the shutout in the nightcap.

 Zach Manley (Sr., Coburg, Ore.)
 (2-0, 1.64 ERA) lasted five strong innings for Linfield, allowing no runs on three hits with no walks and two strikeouts.
 Kyle Treadway threw six innings for the Boxers, allowing four runs on nine hits with no walks and a strikeout.